terralang/terra/index.md

 **A scripting-language with high-performance extensions**.
 While the performance of Lua and other dynamic languages is always getting better, a low-level of abstraction gives you predictable control of performance when you need it.
 Terra programs use the same LLVM backend that Apple uses for its C compilers.
 This means that Terra code performs similarly to equivalent C code.
 For instance, our translations of the `nbody` and `fannhakunen` programs from the programming language shootout[<sup>1</sup>](#footnote1) perform within 5% of the speed of their C equivalents when compiled with Clang, LLVM's C frontend.
 Terra also includes built-in support for SIMD operations, and other low-level features like non-temporal writes and prefetches.
 You can use Lua to organize and configure your application, and then call into Terra code when you need controllable performance.

 **An embedded JIT-compiler for building languages**.
 We use techniques from multi-stage programming[<sup>2</sup>](#footnote2) to make it possible to **[meta-program](#generative_programming)** Terra using Lua.
 Terra expressions, types, functions, and expressions are all first-class Lua values, making it possible to generate arbitrary programs at runtime.
-This allows you to **[compile domain-specific languages](#compiling_a_language)** (DSLs) written Lua into high-performance Terra code.
+This allows you to **[compile domain-specific languages](#compiling_a_language)** (DSLs) written in Lua into high-performance Terra code.
 Furthermore, since Terra is built on the Lua ecosystem, it is easy to **[embed](#embedding_and_interoperability)** Terra-Lua programs in other software as a library.
 This design allows you to add a JIT-compiler into your existing software.
 You can use it to add a JIT-compiled DSL to your application, or to auto-tune high-performance code dynamically.

 **A stand-alone low-level language**.
 Terra was designed so that it can run independently from Lua.
 In fact, if your final program doesn't need Lua, you can save Terra code into a .o file or executable.
 In addition to ensuring a clean separation between high- and low-level code, this design lets you use Terra as a stand-alone low-level language.
 In this use-case, Lua serves as a powerful meta-programming language.
 You can think of it as a replacement for C++ template metaprogramming[<sup>3</sup>](#footnote3) or C preprocessor X-Macros[<sup>4</sup>](#footnote4) with better syntax and nicer properties such as hygiene[<sup>5</sup>](#footnote5).
 Since Terra exists *only* as code embedded in a Lua meta-program, features that are normally built into low-level languages can be implemented as Lua libraries.
-This design keeps the core of Terra simple, while enabling powerful behavior such as conditional compilation, namespaces, templating, and even **class systems** to be **[implemented as libraries](#simplicity)**.
+This design keeps the core of Terra simple, while enabling powerful behavior such as conditional compilation, namespaces, templating, and even **class systems** **[implemented as libraries](#simplicity)**.

-For more information about using Terra, see the **[getting started guide](getting-started.html)**, and **[API reference](api.html)**.
-Our **[publications](publications.html)** have a more in-depth look at its design.
+For more information about using Terra, see the **[getting started guide](getting-started.html)** and **[API reference](api.html)**.
+Our **[publications](publications.html)** provide a more in-depth look at its design.

 ---